-Using the Hand tool or the Select tool, click the play area of the video or sound file.
-When the pointer is positioned over the play area, it changes to the play mode icon .
+To play the video or sound file, use the Hand tool or Select tool.
+When you hover over the play area, the pointer changes to the play mode icon .

-You can play the following types of multimedia in PDFs created using Adobe Acrobat or Adobe Acrobat Reader or earlier:
+Following are the types of multimedia supported in PDFs created using Adobe Acrobat or Adobe Acrobat Reader or earlier:

-Includes MOV, M4V, 3GP, and 3G2 video files that use H.264 compression.
-It also includes FLV, F4V, MP3, and MP4 files.
+MP3, MP4, MOV, M4V, 3GP, and 3G2 video files that use H.264 compression.
 You must have H.264 codecs installed on your computer to play files that use H.264 compression.

-You can play these files on a page or activate them from a link, bookmark, form field, or page action.
-Each multimedia file includes a play area from which the media can be activated.
-The play area typically appears on the PDF page as an image or a rectangle, but can also be invisible.
+You can play multimedia files on a page or activate them from a link, bookmark, form field, or page action.
+Each file has a play area that you can use to activate the media.
+The play area is usually displayed as an image or a rectangle on the PDF page, but it can also be invisible.

 To help protect your computer from viruses, Acrobat asks you if you want to play multimedia files from unverified sources.
-You can change this default behavior in the Multimedia Trust preferences.
+You can change this default behavior in Preferences > Multimedia Trust (legacy) > Allow multimedia operations.

 PDF files created in Acrobat 8 and earlier.

 PDF files containing multimedia content that needs a plug-in